 This informative and convenient course is a blend of self-study and instructor-facilitated learning.
 Participants can access materials 24 hours a day, seven days a week.

-- Access to eight narrated PowerPoint presentations, self-assessments, and extensive resources.
+- Eight modules (narrated PowerPoint presentations, self-assessments, and extensive resources).

-- Access to two live webinars with the course instructor (recordings are made available to those who were not able to attend live).
+- Two interactive, live online forums with the course instructors (recordings are made available to those who were not able to attend live).